-Conditional "U" in Writing: In addition to assigning a “U” in writing at the end of the semester, faculty members have the option of assigning a Conditional “U” during the semester if they feel that weak writing skills will impede the success of one or more of their students.
+Guided Tutorials in Writing: In addition to assigning a “U” in writing at the end of the semester, faculty members have the option of assigning a Guided Tutorial in Writing during the semester.

-The Conditional ‘U” does not appear on the student’s transcript so it does not have to be officially removed by the Writing Center.
+The Guided Tutorial does not appear on the student’s transcript so it does not have to be officially removed by the Writing Center.
 It is, however, a formal referral and agreement between the professor, the student and the Writing Center that requires the student to work consistently and intensively on his or her writing assignments.
 Professors may assign consequences such as, for example, a lower grade on an assignment or in a class for not completing the Guided Tutorial

-The potential benefits of the Conditional “U” option include
+The potential benefits of the Guided Tutorial option include

 - Receiving individualized one-on-one writing instruction.